isaac-sim/IsaacLabEvalTasks/README.md

 GR00T-Lerobot schema also requires [additional metadata](https://github.com/NVIDIA/Isaac-GR00T/blob/main/getting_started/LeRobot_compatible_data_schema.md#meta).
 We include them ([info.json](scripts/config/gr00t/info.json), [modality.json](scripts/config/gr00t/info.json)) as templates to facilitate conversion.
 If you are working with other embodiments and data configurations, please modify them accordingly.

-The `TASK_INDEX` is associated with the pre-defined task description in [`Gr00tN1DatasetConfig`](scripts/config/args.py) class, where 1 is reserved for data validity check, following GR00T-N1 guidelines.
+If you are interested in leveraging this tool for other tasks, please change the task metadata in `EvalTaskConfig` defined in the [configuration](scripts/config/args.py).
+The `TASK_NAME` is associated with the pre-defined task description in [`Gr00tN1DatasetConfig`](scripts/config/args.py) class.
+The task_index indicates the index associated with language description, and 1 is reserved for data validity check, following GR00T-N1 guidelines.
 You may want to add other indices for your self-defined task.

-If you are interested in leveraging this tool for other tasks, please change the task metadata in `EvalTaskConfig' defined in the [configuration](scripts/config/args.py).
 More manipulation tasks are coming soon!

 ### Post Training